niley1nov/AgileMind/SETUP.md

      npm run dev
      ```

+6. **Open the React Application:**
+ - Open the react application in the browser, you will get the URL from above command

 ---

 These steps will guide you through setting up and testing the application on your local machine.